-- Money, Family, and Friends - o Make more informed decisions about money, friends, and family. - Develop and express your own philosophy in regard to lending and borrowing money. - Money and Lifestyle - Discuss the importance of money in the lifestyle you have led or will leadsuch as young single, never married; never married or divorced with nochildren; single parent; and widowed over fifty. - o Identify why a financial plan and accountability partner are necessary accompaniments to your lifestyle. - The Costs and Benefits of Insurance - o Evaluate the different kinds of insurance and weight their cost and benefits.
+- Money, Family, and Friends - Make more informed decisions about money, friends, and family. - Develop and express your own philosophy regarding lending and borrowing money. - Money and Lifestyle - Discuss the importance of money in the lifestyle you have led or will lead such as young single, never married; never married or divorced with no children; single parent; and widowed over fifty. - Identify why a financial plan and accountability partner are necessary accompaniments to your lifestyle. - The Costs and Benefits of Insurance - Evaluate the different kinds of insurance and weight their cost and benefits.